Ferdilii/motorized_macro_rail_int_fix/README.md

-# Macro Focusing Rail Conversion
+# Macro Focusing Rail Automator

 This is a project for a macro focusing rail.
 It is used with special "stacking" software to increase the depth of field of very small images.
 This